Cyprus Basketball Division A

-The ECOMMBX Basket League is currently the top-tier level men's professional basketball competition of the Cypriot basketball league system.
+The Cyprus Basketball Division A, known for sponsorship reasons as ECOMMBX Basket League, is currently the top-tier level men's professional basketball competition of the Cypriot basketball league system.
 It is run and governed by the Cyprus Basketball Federation.

 Format

-All teams are playing against each other for the first part of the league, with the top 4 teams reaching the play-off semi-finals stage.
+All teams play against each other during the first part of the league, with the top 4 teams reaching the play-off semi-finals stage.
 One team (the last one) at the end of the season is relegated to the second division, whilst one team from the second division is promoted.

 The play-off semi-finals and the championship winner will be decided after three wins.
 The championship winner, along with the winners of the Cypriot Cup, will qualify to compete in the next season's FIBA's European-wide continental competitions.

 Teams and locations

-The following ten teams (in alphabetical order) are competing in ECOMMBX Basket League:
+The following ten teams (in alphabetical order) compete in ECOMMBX Basket League: